|

 with you."

-her impatiently.
+impatiently.

-slowly and laboriously, towards the door.
+and laboriously, towards the door.

-"Oh, for the gods' sake!" cried Eomer, stepping forward
+"Oh, for the gods' sake!" cried Eomer, stepping

-and sweeping her up in his arms.
+forward and sweeping her up in his arms.
 "You can walk back,"

 he added, when she protested, "and I said nothing of the

-door behind them.
+them.

 "So the words 'girl' and 'not manly' never passed your lips?"

-hundred gold!
+gold!
 You can buy two Haradrim studs for that"

-just ruined?"
+have just ruined?"

 "Then why did he not say so?
 All this foolishness is not

-what we are used to,"
+what we are used to."

 "No, we are not used to it.
 And that makes it all the more